Joseph Schleifstein: Liberation

 Schleifstein and his father were liberated by the American army on April 12, 1945.
 Soldiers found over 21,000 prisoners at Buchenwald, including nearly 1,000 minors, mostly teenagers.
 Schleifstein was photographed numerous times when the camp was liberated, including one notable photo of him sitting on the running board of a United Nations Relief and Rehabilitation Administration truck.
 (See photo, above.)
 He and the other young children had nothing to wear because of the shortage of clothing, so they were made outfits from the uniforms of German soldiers.
 Schleifstein's memories of liberation were recorded by the JDC in the 1947 document.
 "Joseph recalls that day with joy for several reasons.
 First, because from that day on he no longer had to hide.
 Secondly, because he started getting 'lots more to eat and drink.'
 And thirdly, Joseph remembers this with greatest glee, because there were 'lots and lots' of rides that the Americans gave him on their tanks and jeeps."

 After liberation, the JDC arranged for Schleifstein and his father to get medical treatment in Switzerland.
 A few months later, they returned to Germany to look for his mother, eventually finding her in the town of Dachau.
-The family lived there for a time, then emigrated to the United States in 1948 with help from the JDC.
+The family lived there for a time, then immigrated to the United States in 1948 with help from the JDC.
 While living there, he was interviewed by a journalist and photographed wearing his Buchenwald uniform.
 He also took part in the Buchenwald Camp trial, held in Dachau, Germany by an American military tribunal from April 11, 1947, to August 14, 1947.
 Schleifstein testified for the prosecution against the defendants, 31 former guards and camp officials.
 Of the 31 defendants, which included four inmates accused of crimes against other inmates, 22 were sentenced to death; the rest were sentenced to prison.

 Schleifstein did not talk about his experiences, even with his own children, until decades later.
 After the release of Roberto Benigni's movie, Life Is Beautiful about a child in a concentration camp, a JDC archivist came across records about Schleifstein while doing research for an exhibit.
 One of the photographs in the exhibit was by Wendy Ewald, of Schleifstein.
 A search by the JDC and The Jewish Week had but a few leads to go on, but after a month, Schleifstein was found, living in New York City.
 The family had settled in Brooklyn, where Joseph's brother Benjamin was born in 1950.
 Israel Schleifstein died in 1956 and his wife, Esther, in 1997.
 Joseph Schleifstein worked at AT&T for 25 years, retiring in 1997.